Instant Pot Spaghetti Sauce

 Notes

-Spaghetti sauce in the Instant Pot is one of my fav things to make!
-So easy, budget friendly, and of course…pasta is such a fav in our house!!!
-I’m pinning this right now 🙂
+This spaghetti sauce in the Instant Pot is one of my fav things to make!
+So easy, budget friendly.
+Thanks.

 Thank you Traci!
 I appreciate it!

 I love that you used sausages!
-The instant pot is the perfect appliance for making a tasty sauce.
+It gave it such a great flavor.
+Such a tasty sauce.

-I love a quick and tasty spaghetti sauce!
+I love this quick and tasty spaghetti sauce!
 Perfect for this cold weather!

 Thanks Shadi! 🙂

-I love a good homemade sauce and this one looks like a real winner!
-It looks super rich and that colour is so vibrant.
-I can think of so many uses for this one.
-I’m sure it will come in handy in the winter months when I’m craving all the comfort food 😉
+I love a good homemade sauce and this one was a real winner!
+It was super tasty and that colour is so vibrant.

 Thanks Dawn!
 I appreciate it!

 What a fantastic recipe!
-Delicious and made in no time…the perfect meal for a busy family during the week!
+Delicious and made in no time…the perfect meal.

 Love, love, LOVE this dish.
 The best way to cook and eat sausages, according to moi.
 They stay moist and juicy.
 And gravy!
 Nothing more to say.

-This spaghetti sauce can be made in a jiff on a weeknight since it’s made in the instant pot.
+I love that this spaghetti sauce can be made in a jiff on a weeknight since it’s made in the instant pot.
 No need to wait for the weekend and hours of cooking.
+Great recipe.

 I love instant pot recipes like these that take recipes from my childhood like this and make it in a quarter of amount of time!
 Can’t wait to make this!